Elkton, Maryland: History

 A 48-hour waiting period was imposed in 1938, but Elkton continued to be a place to marry, and especially elope; it simply took longer.
 The year before the Maryland Legislature enacted a 48-hour waiting period, the marriage bureau in the town of about 3,300 people issued 16,054 licenses.
 That number slumped to 4,532 in 1939.
 Still, the marrying ministers found all sorts of loopholes that allowed the business to continue for decades.
-The waiting period could be lifted, for instance, if the "mother was expecting," or if a young man was preparing to go off to war.
+The waiting period could be lifted, for instance, if the "mother was expecting", or if a young man was preparing to go off to war.
 In 1942, Elkton had about 14,000 marriages.

-In time, Las Vegas became the new "American Gretna Green," although hundreds of people still came to Elkton.
+In time, Las Vegas became the new "American Gretna Green", although hundreds of people still came to Elkton.
 But an era faded in the northeastern Maryland county seat when the last commercial wedding chapel closed in 2017.

 On December 8, 1963, Pan Am Flight 214 was struck by lightning and crashed near Elkton, taking 81 lives.
 The crash was listed in the 2005 Guinness World Records as the "Worst Lightning Strike Death Toll."
-A small memorial marks the site of this horrifying tragedy, the worst loss of life accident in Maryland.
+A small memorial marks the site of the crash, the worst loss of life accident in Maryland.
 The Boeing 707 had gone down in a cornfield on the eastern edge of the town, and in 1994 a granite memorial was placed at Delancy Road and Wheelhouse Drive.
 Today the area is a housing development.